MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/dlp-alerts-dashboard-get-started.md

 - Security Operator
 - Security Reader

-To access the DLP alert management dashboard, you need the:
+To access the DLP alert management dashboard, you need the *Manage alerts* role and either of these two roles:

-- Manage alerts

-and either of these two roles:

 - DLP Compliance Management
 - View-Only DLP Compliance Management

-To access the Content preview feature and the Matched sensitive content and context features you must be a member of:

-- Content Explorer Content Viewer role group

-which has the data classification content viewer role pre-assigned.
+To access the Content preview feature and the Matched sensitive content and context features you must be a member of the *Content Explorer Content Viewer* role group, which has the *Data classification content viewer* role pre-assigned.

 ### Roles and Role Groups